-Interning abroad means immersion in a foreign language (for some), expanded global awareness and increased understanding of different cultures.
+Interning abroad involves immersion in a foreign language (for some), expanded global awareness and increased understanding of different cultures.
 For many employers, these skills are crucial in recent graduates.
-Here are just a few of the advantages.

 Students who intern in a country that speaks a different language have a particular advantage if they take the opportunity to become fluent in that language.
 In addition to being more attractive to potential employers, those who know more than one language earn more on average.
 A foreign language has been named the hottest job skill in the past because of the increasing job opportunities for bilingual speakers.